pravinwedage/fscPropBench/README.md

 ### 4. Micro-XRCE-DDS Agent

-This is a standalone binary that bridges the Pixhawk's internal uORB bus to ROS2 DDS over the USB serial link.
+This is a required standalone binary that bridges the Pixhawk's internal uORB bus to ROS2 DDS over the USB serial link.
 It is **not** a ROS2 package.

 **Option A — snap (recommended):**
 ```bash